 Other uses Carillion has found in apps are giving employees a platform on which they can speak out about unsafe acts and conditions and one which records time their staff spend doing volunteering activities.
 Carillion demonstrates that the possibilities are endless!

 Balfour Beatty Group

-Balfour has apps which allow them to gather data by recording assets and locations.
-Having an app which records places can be beneficial when working in the construction trade, as this helps to log the site location of the user quickly.
+Balfour has apps that allow them to gather data by recording assets and locations.
+Having an app that records places can be beneficial when working in the construction trade, as this helps to log the site location of the user quickly.
 Balfour Beatty also boasts a VR app for added user experience and professionalism.
 This is a great way to show off what your company is capable of to potential clients!

 So there you have it – some of the biggest players out there in the construction industry, and how they use apps in their businesses!
-These apps are can either be used internally to help ease processes at work and for logging data, or they can be used externally to promote the company and the support communications with clients and with the public.
+These apps are can either be used internally to help ease processes at work and for logging data, or they can be used externally to promote the company and support communications with clients and with the public.
 Whatever industry you work in, apps can be handy for helping your business progress to the next level!